mortenmathiasen/piir/README.md

 # PIIR

 PIIR is a command line tool to transmit IR-signals like remote controls do.
-PIIR is created as a generic tools that supports configuration and transmission of any signal, eg. including long aircondition signals.
+PIIR is created as a generic tool that supports configuration and transmission of any signal, eg. including long aircondition signals.

 ![alt text](https://github.com/mortenmathiasen/piir/blob/master/doc/remote-sommerhus.png?raw=true)